 ECG 2 is taken by all second year students.
 This module aims to develop professional skills necessary to seek and secure work.
 It also guides the students on how to discover and develop skills, knowledge and attitudes needed for work effectiveness and changes related to work.
 Topics covered in this module include ‘Job Search and Market Trends’, ‘Discovering Your Unique Selling Point’, ‘Resilience’, ‘Work Place Values’ and more.

 This module aims to immerse students with the real-world industry experience.
 This programme comprises a 12-week internship programme integrating a structured learning outcome which facilitates authentic learning.

 In the Visualisation & Communication 3 module, students will learn and practice advanced visualisation techniques and sophisticated communication methods to communicate their design experiences.
 After having constructed the appropriate prototype in the Design Studio, students will learn to stage the experiences by orchestrating consumer behaviours on them to understand or demonstrate how they work.
 The students will be trained in the following: 1) Advanced Computer-Aided Design and Drawing skills in 3-dimensional forms and representation.
 2) Advanced Computer-Aided Modelling and Computer-Aided Manufacturing fundamentals.

-This module aims to cultivate an entrepreneurial mindset and develop a clear understanding of how to use creativity to create value.
-Specific processes in understanding value creation through design, understanding market landscape and differentiation and the role of an entrepreneur are taught with the intent to build a deep appreciation for creating true value.
-It also covers the process and considerations of starting up businesses and communicating design business proposition.
+This module aims to cultivate an entrepreneurial mindset and develop a clear understanding of how to use creativity to create value; Specific processes in understanding value creation through design, understanding market landscape and differentiation, as well as inculcating the entrepreneurial spirit with the intent to create true value through design work.
+It also covers the process, consideration & sustainability of the business of design.